Need to talk? Call 1800 882 436.

 Placental insufficiency

 It’s important to see your doctor or medical team as soon as possible if you have any concerns when you are pregnant.
-If you have bleeding and/or significant pain, call triple zero (000) for an ambulance or go to your nearest hospital emergency department.
+If you have bleeding or significant pain, call triple zero (000) and ask for an ambulance or go to your nearest hospital emergency department.

 What is placental insufficiency?

 The placenta delivers oxygen and nutrients to your baby.
 Placental insufficiency is when the placenta does not work properly.
-It’s not very common but it is serious, and can affect the growth and wellbeing of your baby.
+While uncommon, it can be serious.

 If you have placental insufficiency, your baby may not grow as expected, leading to complications during pregnancy or birth.